Charleston & Savannah Itinerary: A Lowcountry Road Trip

 Carriage rides like this one are a very popular thing to do in Charleston.

-You might also enjoy this very highly-rated historical walking tour
+You might also enjoy this very highly-rated historical walking tour.

 Or explore Charleston’s culinary scene with this small group food tour.

-PRO TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
+TRAVEL TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
 You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
 Check out Going here.
 Going is my favorite way to find great travel deals.

 Day 2: Charleston